Part 2 - GUI

 -rw-rwx---+ 1 kali kali 4505 Oct 16 07:14 batcave.py

-Minimal implementation need to be done client side and some time server side:
+Minimal implementation needs to be done client-side and sometimes server-side:

 # import new module